Qiskit/qiskit-serverless/CONTRIBUTING.md

 Our team upholds the philosophy that a healthy codebase will include the proper amount of testing.
 From the project you are working on, you can run tests with `tox -epy310`.
-Note if you run this command from quantum-serverless top directory, it will build the project documentation.
+Note if you run this command from qiskit-serverless top directory, it will build the project documentation.
 For detailed testing guidelines using tox environments, please refer to [this documentation](./client/tests/README.md).

 As a part of the development backlog planning, we have internal discussions to determine which scenarios should be